Curriculum Objective

 - Upon completion of this problem, students will be able to describe the concept and importance of normal parent-child attachment.

-- Upon completion of this problem, students will be able to describe the concept of normal and abnormal childhood behaviour.
+- Upon completion of this problem, students will be able to describe the concept of normal and abnormal childhood behaviour and explore systemic factors that influence diagnosis and treatment.

 - Upon completion of this problem, students will be able to describe the stress-diathesis model of depression, under which depression is understood as a natural consequence of sustained stress, marked by disordered vegetative, cognitive and mood functions.